Key Issues Determined in Dallas County Charter Election

 Dallas County citizens voted for Prop U, requiring the Dallas Police Department to maintain at least 4,000 officers, for Prop S, taking away Dallas’ government immunity, and for Prop R, decriminalizing small amounts of marijuana.

-Residents voted against Prop C, allowing an increase in council salaries, and against Prop T‘s proposal for an annual city-commissioned community survey that would affect the city manager’s position.
+Residents voted against Prop C, that would allow an increase in council salaries, and against Prop T‘s proposal for an annual city-commissioned community survey that would affect the city manager’s position.

 Council member Gay Donnell Willis, who spoke against Proposition U at a meeting with Park Cities leaders on Oct.
 22, said the proposition would require half of all new city revenue to go toward police and fire pensions, and force the hiring of an additional 900 law enforcement officers.
 Willis said that police had not been consulted before the proposition was placed on ballots, and that the city already has a plan to fund pensions.
 “It was just pushed onto the agenda without sitting down with our law enforcement and saying, ‘What do we need?
 How do we get there?’”